gerekper/ganjaking/wp-content/plugins/wordfence/readme.txt

 Designed for every skill level, [The WordPress Security Learning Center](https://www.wordfence.com/learn/) is dedicated to deepening users’ understanding of security best practices by providing free access to entry-level articles, in-depth articles, videos, industry survey results, graphics and more.

-= Where can I find the Wordfence Terms of Use and Privacy Policy? =
+= Where can I find the Wordfence Terms of Service and Privacy Policy? =

-These are available on our website: [Terms of Use](https://www.wordfence.com/terms-of-use/) and [Privacy Policy](https://www.wordfence.com/privacy-policy/)
+These are available on our website: [Terms of Service](https://www.wordfence.com/terms-of-service/) and [Privacy Policy](https://www.wordfence.com/privacy-policy/)

 == Screenshots ==